 We will interrogate structures of power and domination and the way societal rapes, from NGOs in developing countries to human trafficking, invite us to rethink notions of consent, citizenship, and violence.

-Italian (ITAL)

-Hebrew (нев)

-Taken together, these two courses give students the vocabulary to read aloud and translate any text in the Hebrew Bible, as well as the grammatical and syntactical skills necessary to translate any narrative text in the Hebrew Bible with the help of a lexicon.
+430. ORAL TRADITIONS: LANGUAGE AS PERFORMANCE ART 421.
+THE EVOLUTION OF LA LOUISIANE CRÉOLE ET CADIENNE Prerequisites: FREN 201-202 or completion of any upper division French course.
+Study of major texts of Louisiana French and creole literature, including works by LaSalle, LeBlanc de Villeneufve, Mercier, Testut, Rouquette, and others.
+Students will contribute an article and edit a work of literature that will be included in the online Anthologie vivante de la littérature louisianaise .
+Alternate years or on demand.
+HUMANITIES FOUNDATION.
+450. ADVANCED GRAMMAR AND COMPOSITION4 Prerequisites: FREN 201-202 or completion of any upper division French course.
+An intensive study of advanced grammar and vocabulary covering such topics as linguistic signs and structure, semantics, syntax, and morphology.
+Students will write articles for and manage the publication of the French language newspaper, Le Tintamarre .
+Alternate years or on demand.
+491-494.
+INDEPENDENT STUDY Prerequisites: FREN 201-202 or permission of instructor.
+Study in a field of French language or literature appropriate to the student's preparation and interests.
+Individual topics may not be repeated for credit.
+Offered upon demand.
+Italian (ITAL) 101-102.
+ELEMENTARY ITALIAN Hebrew (HEB) 151-152.
+INTRODUCTION BIBLICAL HEBREW.
+4-4 Taken together, these two courses give students the vocabulary to read aloud and translate any text in the Hebrew Bible, as well as the grammatical and syntactical skills necessary to translate any narrative text in the Hebrew Bible with the help of a lexicon.
 As such, students will be able to discover not only "what gets lost in translation," but also what gets added or changed in translation.
 Offered on demand.
-(Same as REL 151-152)
+(Same as REL 151-152) Spanish (SPAN) 101-102.

-Spanish (SPAN)

-literature courses.
-Alternate years.

-101-102.
 ELEMENTARY SPANISH An introduction to the Spanish language with emphasis on developing speaking, listening, reading, and writing skills as well as cultural understanding.
 201-202.
-INTERMEDIATE SPANISH Prerequisites: SPAN 101-102.
+INTERMEDIATE SPANISH 4-4 Prerequisites: SPAN 101-102.
 Continued development of speaking, listening, reading, and writing skills.
 Course includes discussion of films and readings as well as grammar review and writing practice.
 211-212.
-SPANISH CONVERSATION LAB Prerequisites: SPAN 101-102 or consent of the instructor.
-Normally requires concurrent enrollment in SPAN 201-202.
-Intensive conversational practice in a very small group, involving discussion of Hispanic customs and the development of situational vocabulary.
-Offered every semester.
-305. ADVANCED SPANISH GRAMMAR AND COMPOSITION Prerequisites: SPAN 201-202 or consent of instructor.
-Refinement of students' command of Spanish through readings, debates, oral presenta- tions, creative performances, and grammar review.
+SPANISH CONVERSATION LAB 305.
+ADVANCED SPANISH GRAMMAR AND COMPOSITION4 Prerequisites: SPAN 201-202 or consent of instructor.
+Refinement of students' command of Spanish through readings, debates, oral presentations, creative performances, and grammar review.
 Alternate years.
-306. SPANISH FOR PROFESSIONS Prerequisites: Span 202 or permission of the instructor.
+306. SPANISH FOR PROFESSIONS4 Prerequisites: Span 202 or permission of the instructor.
 This course is focused on the development of oral and written Spanish language skills with special attention given to medical contexts and situations.
 While concentrating on language skills, the course will also include discussions of cultural diversity and how culture-specific beliefs and practices affect health and health care.
-307. ADVANCED SPANISH COMPOSITION Prerequisites: SPAN 201-202 or consent of instructor.
-Analysis of a variety of fiction and non-fiction forms and styles along with intensive practice writing in Spanish.
-Class is conducted in a workshop format and is strongly recommended for students who plan to take upper-level